saltysystems/overworld/README.md

 Please try to annotate functions with type specs and edoc comments.
 This will make dialyzer happy, it will make the maintainers happy, and it may even make you happy.

-Generally, functions may have single newlines for clarity within their defintion, while functions themselves will have two consecutive newlines following them for separation.

 Before creating a merge request